VenkateshS555897/firstrepo/README.md

 # firstrepo
-This repository contains the Lab exercise of WEB APPS
+This repository contains the Lab-1 of WEB APPS
+# Venkateshwar Reddy Patlolla
+## Spring 2023 student